-This chart has a short-term Bottom Formation that is sideways called a “Basing Bottom” which is one of the newer bottoms that form on the short-term trend.
+This chart has a short-term Bottom Formation that is sideways, called a “Basing Bottom” stock formation and is one of the newer bottoms that form on the short-term trend.
 The compression out of this bottom creates moderate momentum.

 In this chart example, the compression candlestick patterns are occurring after each run, which are lasting an average of 3 days.
 Candlestick entries are based on resting day action with a “Shift of Sentiment™” on the Accumulation/Distribution Indicator.
 Volume defines High Frequency Trading activity, however Professional Traders are in control of price in this chart example.

-Here are some Tips to Identify Sideways Patterns:
+Here are some Tips to Identify Stock Sideways Candlestick Patterns: